 California’s alliance of FCAs, advocates for transparency in funeral planning at the state level.
 Helpful articles and a directory of the state’s affiliates can be found here.

 The link shown above will take you to the Dept. of Veterans Affairs' webpage which provides Benefit information for Service-related Death and non-service related Death, Eligibility Requirements, Evidence Requirements, How to Apply (facility locators, e-Benefits, search tools to help you find an accredited representative or agent to help you), and Additional Information.

-The FCASMC salutes all our veterans and thanks to them and their families for all the dedication and sacrifices they made for their country and its people.
+The FCALA salutes all our veterans and thanks them and their families for all the dedication and sacrifices they made for their country and its people.

 MEDIA: DVD, DOCUMENTS & PUBLICATIONS

-Learn to how to make sense of a funeral industry-required document that is supposed to be helpful to consumers, but is often time confusing.
+Learn how to make sense of a funeral industry-required document that is supposed to be helpful to consumers, but is often time confusing.
 Learn how to spot Federal Trade Commission ("FTC") violations by the funeral homes and mortuaries.

 The Death Made Less Difficult Book, Reverend William C. Sanford, Deceased, FCA Stanislaus Member.
-Rev. Sanford’s “book” is an organized accumulation of facts and information which he felt would someday “be greatly appreciated by my next of kin.”
+Rev. Sanford’s “book” is an organized accumulation of facts and information that he felt would someday “be greatly appreciated by my next of kin.”
 His work was a useful and practical guide designed to help navigate the many steps involved in saying a final goodbye to a loved one.